CleverParty/Lets-Golang-/README.md

 # Lets-Golang-

-go simply works,
-lets go with it,
+go simply works, so lets go with it.
               -friendly gopher